× CLOSE

 The New Digital SAT part 1

-The most striking difference in the new SAT Reading/Writing section is the length of passages.
+Notes on the Reading/Writing Section The most striking difference in the new SAT Reading/Writing section is the length of passages.
 The new SAT uses what they call “discrete questions”; i.e. one short passage (25-150 words) followed by a single question.
-This is a departure from the paper version, which included fewer longer passages followed by 10-11 questions all on that passage.
+This is a departure from the paper version, which included fewer longer passages followed by […]

 For International Students, the Digital SAT Launches This Spring